 So make certain to keep after them.
 Ignoring them will bring on more problems like leaking or water intrusion.

 Don’t think for a moment if you keep your RV or vehicles sealed up that the salt air won’t get in.
 Nothing could be further than the truth.
 Salt water stains car seats, fabric headliners and carpet.

-The good thing is there are preventative measures you can do to prevent further deterioration and minimize damage to your motorhome, camper or vehicles from salt air and sun UV rays.
+The good thing is there are effective measures you can do to prevent the start of or further deterioration and minimize damage to your motorhome, camper and vehicles from salt air and sun UV rays.

 While the best recommendation to protect your RV from salt air and sun is to park your RV and vehicles under cover albeit a garage or RV port, we realize that’s not typical for snowbirds.

 That said, if you park your vehicles under trees, be conscious of low branches that could swing and damage your RV roof in the wind.

 Also, from our experience, try to stay away from trees such as pines or pecan trees that drip sap or natural dyes that will damage your vehicle’s topside.